Striated caracara: Distribution and habitat

 The striated caracara is found on the outer Falkland Islands, Isla Grande de Tierra del Fuego, Isla de los Estados (Staten Island), Isla Navarino, Cape Horn, and other islands in the far south of Argentina and Chile.
 It was hunted to extirpation on East Falkland.
 It primarily inhabits rocky coasts with adjacent tussock grass but also ranges inland to mountain foothills up to about 500 m above sea level.
-It is generally non-migratory but may move seasonally to the higher elevations.
+It is generally non-migratory but may move seasonally to higher elevations.
 It also may be only a winter visitor to some of the South American islands.

 Behavior

 Feeding

-The striated caracara is primarily a scavenger, feeding on carrion such as dead seabirds and sheep, offal, and food scraps around human settlements.
-Invertebrates are also part of their diet, including kelp fly larvae dug from intertidal kelp wrack, beetles, and earthworms dug from invasive grasses in hillside drainages.
-Striated caracaras will opportunistically prey on weak or injured animals, such as young seabirds and newborn lambs; the latter led to persecution by sheep farmers before a 1999 law forbid killing the species.
-Striated caracaras displace and rob other scavengers and small groups of will attack healthy birds as large as kelp geese (Chloephaga hybrida).
+The striated caracara is an opportunist species, feeding on everything from carrion, seabirds, marine mammals, invertebrates, stolen eggs, livestock, and food scraps around human settlements.
+Recorded prey species include penguin adults and chicks, brown skua, seal pups such as the South American fur seal and Southern elephant seal, blackish cinclodes, various shellfish, and eggs from nesting seabirds including penguins, cormorants; among many other species.
+Most predation of larger species is usually done in small groups, where they together mob the larger animal.
+Invertebrates are also part of their diet, including kelp fly larvae dug from intertidal kelp wrack, beetles, mussels, limpets, and earthworms dug from invasive grasses in hillside drainages.
+They also have been recorded predating young lambs, which led to persecution by sheep farmers before a 1999 law forbid killing the species.
+Striated caracaras are also parasitic, displacing and robbing scavengers and small groups will attack healthy birds as large as kelp geese (Chloephaga hybrida).
+A population of striated caracaras on New Island was found to largely subsist on live slender-billed prions (both nestlings and older birds), which were hunted in the open or taken from nest burrows.

+Recent tests of wild striated caracaras in the Falklands have demonstrated that they have problem-solving abilities comparable to parrots.